twilio-labs/function-templates/mcp-server/README.md

 ### Testing your MCP server

-🐛 We're aware of a reported issue with the MCP Inspector project and the authentication header.
+ℹ️ We're aware of a reported issue with the MCP Inspector project and the authentication header.
 You'll need to use your MCP client to connect to your deployed MCP server.

 ## Integration with MCP clients